liuxin0824/BCV-LR-discrete/README.md

 ### R3
-We are deeply grateful to the reviewer for your meticulous reading and positive recognition of our work!
-We have further enhanced our paper in light of your feedback and answered your questions
+We are deeply grateful to the reviewer for your careful reading, constructive reviews, and strong recommendation!
+We have further enhanced our paper in light of your feedback by supplementing more experiments and discussions!
 ___
 >**Q1&Weakness2：Stage 3. (as per the summary above), in which the latent action model is finetuned and the action decoder is trained, requires real actions to be observed via environment interaction.
 It is unclear what is the impact of the schedule of environment interactions, how exactly the phases are optimally alternated so as to sample iteratively from the policy learned online via the concurrent step 4.
 Does this matter?**

 The BCV-LR online stage contains three parts.
-First, we a) allow the agent to interact with the environment for a fixed number of steps using its policy and enrich the experience buffer.
-Immediately after that, b) we perform finetuning of the latent action and training of the action decoder on the experience buffer.
-Then, c) using expert videos, we train the latent policy to imitate the finetuned latent action.
-After this, we will return to part a) and complete the cyclic online policy learning.
-This alternation is intuitive, that is, first collect new data of higher quality, then use the new data to fine-tune the latent action, and finally let the policy learn the fine-tuned latent action to achieve performance improvement.
-You can refer to Sec.A.1 (Appendix) for Pseudo Code.
+First, we (a) allow the agent to interact with the environment for a fixed number of times using its policy and collect transitions to enrich the experience buffer.
+Immediately after that, (b) we perform finetuning of the latent action and training of the action decoder on the experience buffer.
+Then, (c) we train the latent policy to imitate the finetuned latent action predicted from expert videos.
+After this, the BCV-LR policy is improved and we return to part a) to collect better training data, which forms a cyclic online policy learning.
+This alternation is intuitive, that is, first collect new data of higher quality, then use the better data to obtain the better latent actions from expert videos, and finally let the policy learn the better latent actions to achieve performance improvement.
+You can refer to Sec.A.1 (Appendix) for concrete pseudo code of BCV-LR and we will further clarify the descriptions in the methodology section to make them more comprehensible to readers.

-In previous experiments, we did not adjust the number of steps for each interaction, but kept it fixed at a relatively large value from start to finish (for example, we fixed the step number of step (1) as 1000) and ultimately achieved satisfactory results.
-To answer your question, we conduct additional experiments, where use a smaller interation number (1000->2) and correspondingly reduced the number of update times for latent actions (100->1) and latent policies (1000->2) after each interaction, making BCV-LR perform in a fashion akin to off-policy RL.
-The results in Table I show that it can still achieve effective learning when the step number is reduced, which demonstrates that BCV-LR is robust to the schedule of environment interactions.
+**For the impact of the schedule of environment interactions.** In previous experiments, we did not adjust the number of interactions for each cycle, but kept it fixed at a relatively large value from start to finish (for example, we fixed the number of collected transitions in part (a) as 1000 in DMControl) and ultimately achieved satisfactory results.
+To answer your question, we conduct additional experiments, where we try a much smaller interaction number (1000->2) and correspondingly reduce the number of update times for latent actions (100->1) and latent policies (1000->2) in each interaction, making BCV-LR perform in a fashion akin to off-policy RL.
+We denote this variant as 'BCV-LR(1000->2)'.
+The results in Table I show that BCV-LR can still achieve effective learning, which demonstrates that BCV-LR is robust to the schedule of environment interactions.

 **Table I**
 | task  | BCV-LR(1000->2) |  BCV-LR |   DrQv2| / |video|
 | - | - | - | - | - | - |